Golden Yeggs: Plot

 When Porky finds a golden egg in his henhouse, a goose reveals to the audience that he laid it.
 However, knowing full well what happened to the goose that laid the golden egg (a reference to Aesop's Fables), the goose tells Porky that Daffy is responsible.
 After reading about how much Daffy is worth, Rocky and his gang strong-arm Porky and 'talk him into' selling the duck to them.
 They hustle Daffy back to their den where Rocky demands he lay a golden egg.
 Daffy tries to stall for time, at one point asking for surroundings that would make him more comfortable.
 Rocky and his henchmen oblige, but when Daffy tries to get out of providing the egg, they shoot him out of the nice pool he has been enjoying and take him back to their hideout.

 Daffy is given five minutes to lay the egg, or else.
 The duck insists on privacy, then tries various ways to escape his predicament, but is stopped at every turn.
 When time runs out, Rocky fires his gun at Daffy's head (but due to cartoon logic, Daffy does not die).
-The extreme stress results in him actually laying a golden egg.
+The extreme stress results in him actually laying a golden egg, unless it was a fake or that goose put it there.

 Relieved he is now free to go, Daffy prances toward the door.
 Rocky holds him up, points into a room containing dozens of empty egg crates and orders the duck to fill them.
 Daffy groans, "Oh, my achin' back" and faints.